Scott County is named for John Guier Scott, who was a United States Representative from Missouri.

 Contractor: J W McCarthy of McCarty Construction Company

 Description: The building faces east and is a three story red colored brick and concrete structure.
-The building is “T” shaped.
+The building is located on landscaped grounds in the center of the city and is “T” shaped.
 The east front has three rectangular entrance on the first story.
 Above are six white columns which rise to a wide header at the top of the third story with recessed windows behind.
 The north and south wings are lower.
 The building has terra cotta trim.

 Note: The first courthouse was built in 1820, the second courthouse was built in 1844 and the third courthouse was built in 1855.
 The fourth courthouse was built in Commerce in 1863 and the fifth courthouse was built in Benton in 1883 and was demolished in 1912.
 The present courthouse was constructed at a cost between $100,000 and $140,000.